-- Finish by explaining what will happen next, using most up to date information regarding death certification, personal belongings etc. - Check if there are any religious/cultural rites or rituals needed - Reassure them they will not have to manage this alone; direct to established bereavement services and online resources. - Update resident file and tell other staff that the next of kin have been told. - These are emotionally exhausting conversations.
+- Finish by explaining what will happen next, using most up to date information regarding death certification, personal belongings etc. - Check if there are any religious/cultural rites or rituals needed - Reassure them they will not have to manage this alone; direct to established bereavement services and online resources. - Repeat your name and which department you are calling from. - Update resident file and tell other staff that the next of kin have been told. - These are emotionally exhausting conversations.
 Take a minute to check how you are feeling.
-Do you need to take 5-mins/a cup of tea/snack/ talk to your team? - "I know this has been a very difficult conversation.
-There has been a lot to take in; is there anything you do not understand?" - "Just to recap, my name is xx, and the next steps will be [refer to latest protocol for Coronavirus related deaths]"
+Do you need to take 5-mins/a cup of tea/snack/ talk to your team?